dmerejkowsky/blog/content/post/0067-trying-mypy.md

     print("ok")
 ```

-We use `is_odd`, which  is obviously a method that only works with number, with a string.
+We have a function `is_odd`, which obviously only works with numbers, and we call it with a string.

-But since the string contains `%s`, Python will happily assume we are trying to format it, and the bug will go un-noticed.
+But since the string contains `%s`, Python will happily assume we are trying to format it, and the bug will go unnoticed.
 `is_odd` will simply return False, because we are *also* allowed to compare strings and numbers in Python.

 Without type annotations, mypy detects nothing: